NjanRose/EmployeeDatabase/README.md

 memory: 1G<br>
 instances: 1<br>
 services:<br>- mysql</h6>
-9) Go to your project folder and open cmd here.(You should be logged in to Pivotal at this point)
+9) Go to your project folder and open cmd here.(You should be logged in at this point)
 10) Execute: cf push
 11) One app should be seen running in your console.
 12) Click on the url and test your Deployed Application.